eliasbuchwald/-reddit/FAQ.md

 ### Do I need to use S3 to run reddit?

-At the moment, yes.
-But we are willing to accept patches that would allow you to choose where to store thumbnails.
+At the moment, S3 is required for thumbnails.
+We are willing to accept patches that would allow you to choose where to store them.

 ### What is the administrator account?